wp-plugins/simple-social-buttons/trunk/readme.txt

 * Fixed plugin settings slot not being highlighted in the admin navigation / general settings
 * Added "disable regular CSS" option to let advanced users use their own CSS code
 * Lots of fine-tuning

+= 1.4 =
+* Added custom meta to disable SSB plugin on sigle page/post (managed in admin menu)
+* Function get_ssb() to directly use in template to show Simple Social Buttons in specified order
+* Widget manage page in wp-admin available only for Administrator
+* Added German and Spanish translation
+* Fine-tuning